krajasekhar015/k8-admin/RBAC.md

 A) In our project, EKS cluster we map and create an IAM user and we will provide the describeclusteraccess and we have role & rolebinding to give namespace level access and we have the clusterrole & clusterrolebinding to provide the cluster level access and we will use aws config map in kube-system namespace to map the IAM user to EKS
 -> This is all admin activity

-**Taints and Tolerations (Imporatant for Interviews)**

-we have a kube-scheduler -> this is master node component -> whenever we type kubectl apply -f manifest.yaml, first it checks for authentication that if you have any access to apply.
-It scans for resources and checks if you have access or not that is decided by the kubernetes.
-It confirms that if you have access and then it hand over to kube-scheduler

--> kube-scheduler checks for worker-nodes and whichever worker-node is free and it allocates the randome one

-eg:

-nodeSelector:
-	az: us-east-1b

-taint --> paint

-Example:
-- Banks and RBI may accept painted notes -> It means they can tolerate (tolerate in the sense excuse)
-- We can taint the node(it means it is polluted).
-For suppose if you tainted any node, then kube-scheduler will not schedule any pod inside that node
-- kube-scheduler cannot schedule any pod in that node
-- GPU based servers are required for expense project
-- taint these GPU nodes
-- expense project users should give toleration in their manifest files
-- tolerations are written by users in expense project
-- manily taints and tolerations means rejecting the other project related pods are not allowed to nodes

-- Taints are opposite -> they allow a node to repel (reject) a set of pods
-- Tolerations are applied to pods.
-Tolerations allow the scheduler to schedule pods with matching taints
-- Tolerations allow scheduling but don't guarantee scheduling

 1. EKS is integrated with IAm for authentication
 2. aws-auth configmap